Foods Processed with Ultra-Smart Methods

 phosphate, and silicon dioxin to reduce caking.
 The added explanations help show that

-tomatoes, tomato juice, citric acid, calcium chloride,
+diced tomatoes, tomato juice, citric acid, calcium

-UPF but is mainly just 1 preserved vegetable with flavors added.
-I do not plan
+called UPF but is mainly just 1 preserved vegetable (tomato) with flavors

-to grow and process and can my own tomatoes like my family did when I was 12.
+added.
+I do not plan to grow and process and preserve my own tomatoes like my

-Those were kind of plain and would not have sold well.
-I may stop buying pasta
+family did when I was 12.
+Our tomatoes were kind of plain and would not have

-sauce because its calories are the most expensive food I buy.
+sold well.
+I may stop buying pasta sauce because its calories are the most expensive food I buy.

 Milk and ice cream